tigerbeetle/tigerbeetle/docs/DESIGN.md

 And then we introduce something new:

 4. delete the local journalling step entirely, and
-5. replace it with 4-out-of-6 quorum replication to 6 distributed log nodes.
+5. replace it with parallel 3-out-of-5 quorum replication to 5 distributed journal nodes.

 Our architecture then becomes three easy steps:

-1. replicate incoming events safely to a quorum of distributed log nodes, then
+1. replicate incoming events safely to a quorum of distributed journal nodes, then
 2. apply these events to in-memory state, then
 3. ACK

-That's how TigerBeetle **eliminates gray failure in the master's local disk** (the master no longer needs a local disk), and how TigerBeetle **eliminates gray failure in the network links to the replication nodes** (these are now 6 log nodes instead of same-DC or remote-DC secondaries as with LMAX).
+That's how TigerBeetle **eliminates gray failure in the leader's local disk**, and how TigerBeetle **eliminates gray failure in the network links to the replication nodes**.

-Like LMAX, TigerBeetle uses separate threads for server networking, log node replication and in-memory business logic, with strict single-threading to enforce the single writer principle and prevent multi-threaded access to data.
+Like LMAX, TigerBeetle uses separate threads for server networking, replication and in-memory business logic, with strict single-threading to enforce the single writer principle and prevent multi-threaded access to data.
 Again, like LMAX, TigerBeetle uses ring buffers to move event batches from networking to replication to logic threads for lockless communication.

-### Master Modes
+### Leader Modes

-While the TigerBeetle master can be run as a networked client-server database engine, TigerBeetle takes inspiration from SQLite by enabling the TigerBeetle master itself to be embedded as an in-process library within the application to eliminate gray failure in the network link to the master:
+While the TigerBeetle leader can be run as a networked client-server database engine, TigerBeetle takes inspiration from SQLite by enabling the TigerBeetle leader itself to be embedded as an in-process library within the application to eliminate gray failure in the network link to the leader:

-* Applications like Mojaloop that must transform individual HTTP requests into batches of transfers may find that HTTP is a bottleneck, and may want to operate the TigerBeetle master in **networked mode** to have multiple stateless client processes drive high levels of load to saturate TigerBeetle.
+* Applications like Mojaloop that must transform individual HTTP requests into batches of transfers may find that HTTP is a bottleneck, and may want to operate the TigerBeetle leader in **networked mode** to have multiple stateless client processes drive high levels of load to saturate TigerBeetle.

-* Applications that can drive high levels of load from a single client process may want to operate the TigerBeetle master in **embedded mode** to eliminate gray failure completely.
+* Applications that can drive high levels of load from a single client process may want to operate the TigerBeetle leader in **embedded mode** to eliminate gray failure completely.

-### Replication Modes

-TigerBeetle supports replication to an array of log nodes addressable by IP address or file path, to enable network raid, local raid, a mixture of network or local raid, or even single laptop development mode.

 ## Data Structures